Recent Research Areas

 - Inflammation-related adipokines are implicated in the development of the pathologies associated with obesity

 - In IBBR, researches are performed to identify the specific role of the various adipokines, both in normal adipose physiology and in tissue dysfunction in obesity

 In recent decades, there has been renewed interest in traditional and alternative medicine and thousands of potential medicinal plants have been screened to identify bioactive lead components.
 More than half of the diabetics in the world are treated by plant-based therapies.
 Studies are undertaken to examine the mechanism of action of several medicinal plants to evaluate their therapeutic potential compared with synthetic drugs.

 New agents to improve insulin sensitivity are being developed by pharmaceutical companies.
 These agents affect the transcription of insulin-responsive genes through activation of nuclear hormone receptors.
 Proof of principle studies are being conducted on pioneer therapeutics together with more fundamental studies to identify the mechanism of action of these pioneer compounds.

 Links between metabolic diseases and neurodegenerative diseases

-In collaboration with our academic and industrial partners, studies are performed to investigate the links and the cross talk between adipose tissue and the brain, also to understand the links between fat mass expansion and oxidative stress and inflammation in nerve cells, as well investigating the potential preventive and protective effects of plant-based medicines.
+In collaboration with our academic and industrial partners, studies are performed to investigate the links and the cross-talk between adipose tissue and the brain, also to understand the links between fat mass expansion and oxidative stress and inflammation in nerve cells, as well as investigating the potential preventive and protective effects of plant-based medicines.